awsdocs/aws-kms-developer-guide/doc_source/pqtls.md

 Post\-quantum TLS for AWS KMS is available in all AWS Regions except for AWS GovCloud \(US\-East\), AWS GovCloud \(US\-West\), China \(Beijing\), and China \(Ningxia\)\.

-For a list of AWS KMS endpoints for each AWS Region, see the [AWS Key Management Service](https://docs.aws.amazon.com/general/latest/gr/rande.html#kms_region) section in the *AWS Service Endpoints* topic of the *AWS General Reference*\.
+For a list of AWS KMS endpoints for each AWS Region, see [AWS Key Management Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/kms.html) in the *Amazon Web Services General Reference*\.
+For information about FIPS endpoints, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.\.

 ## About Hybrid Post\-Quantum Key Exchange in TLS<a name="PQTLS-concepts"></a>